DigitalWallonia/spreadsheet-to-rdf/README.md

 ![Example](/doc/example.jpg)

-In the above example, the Slug Categorie L5 "acces-au-wifi" is transformed in the below RDF:
+In the above example, the Slug Categorie L5 "acces-au-wifi" is transformed in the below RDF.

 Note the link to the broader concept "accompagnement-citoyen" .

 ```